AGN as Potential Factories for Eccentric Black Hole Mergers

-Black hole mergers in the gas disks of AGN have been the focus of numerous recent studies due to multiple promising discoveries by LIGO/Virgo\cite{2015CQGra..32g4001L,2015CQGra..32b4001A} and due to remaining open questions\cite{2017ApJ...835..165B,2017MNRAS.464..946S, 2018ApJ...866...66M, 2019ApJ...878...85S, 2020ApJ...898...25T}.
-Black holes that eventually merge in AGN-disks can be brought into the disk through gas-capture from the surrounding nuclear star cluster\cite{2017ApJ...835..165B} or can be produced through in-situ star formation\cite{2017MNRAS.464..946S,2020arXiv200903936C}.
-Once a black hole is in the disk, it will undergo radial migration, eventually pair up with another black hole, and later merge as a result of gas-hardening and dynamical interactions with other black holes in the disk\cite{2020ApJ...898...25T}.
-Recent studies show that dynamical interactions primarily between migrating binary black holes and single black holes, generally referred to as {\it binary-single interactions}, likely provide the main pathway for the last step in bringing the binaries to merger\cite{2018MNRAS.474.5672L, 2019ApJ...878...85S, 2020ApJ...898...25T,2020ApJ...899...26T,2006ApJ...648..411K}.
-Despite progress on characterizing such interactions\cite{2018MNRAS.474.5672L}, inclusion of general relativistic effects \textit{during} the interactions, shown to be important in the analogous stellar-cluster case \cite{2018PhRvD..98l3005R, 2018PhRvD..97j3014S}, remain unexplored.
-Observationally, GW190521 is among the first gravitational wave sources with indications of an AGN-disk origin\cite{2020PhRvL.124y1102G, GW190521properties}.
-It is sensible to inquire whether its non-zero eccentricity\cite{2020arXiv200904771R, 2020arXiv200905461G} is highly unlikely from an astrophysical perspective or if it could arise naturally as a distinct signature characteristic of dynamically induced AGN-disk mergers.
+Black holes that eventually merge in AGN-disks can be brought into the disk through gas-capture from the surrounding nuclear star cluster\cite{2017ApJ...835..165B} or can be produced through in-situ star formation\cite{2003astro.ph..7084L,2017MNRAS.464..946S,2020arXiv200903936C}.
+Once a black hole is in the disk, it will undergo radial migration\cite{2003astro.ph..7084L}, and can as a result pair up with another black hole to form a binary\cite{2012MNRAS.425..460M, 2018ApJ...866...66M}.
+Recent studies show that interactions between such migrating binary black holes and other single black holes in the AGN-disk, referred to as {\it binary-single interactions}, likely provide the main pathway for bringing binaries to merger\cite{2018MNRAS.474.5672L, 2019ApJ...878...85S, 2020ApJ...898...25T,2020ApJ...899...26T,2006ApJ...648..411K} (see Fig.~\ref{fig:AGNill}).
+Despite progress on characterizing such interactions\cite{2018MNRAS.474.5672L}, the inclusion of gravitational wave emission {\it during} the interactions, which has been shown to be essential in resolving mergers with non-zero eccentricity that form in stellar-clusters\cite{2018PhRvD..98l3005R, 2018PhRvD..97j3014S}, remains unexplored.
+Observationally, GW190521 is among the first gravitational wave sources with indications of an AGN-disk origin\cite{2020PhRvL.124y1102G,GW190521properties}.
+It is sensible to inquire whether its apparent non-zero eccentricity\cite{2020arXiv200904771R, 2020arXiv200905461G}, as well as its observed $\sim 90^\circ$ spin-orbit tilt\cite{2020PhRvL.125j1102A}, could arise naturally as a distinct signature, characteristic of dynamically induced AGN-disk mergers.